Soap (TV series): Plot

 Soap is set in the fictional town of Dunn's River, Connecticut.

 In the opening sequence of the first installment, the announcer says "This is the story of two sisters—Jessica Tate and Mary Campbell".
 The Tates live in a wealthy neighborhood (the announcer calls it the neighborhood known as "Rich").
 Jessica Tate (Katherine Helmond) and her husband, Chester (Robert Mandan), are hardly models of fidelity, as their various love affairs result in several family mishaps, including the murder of Peter Campbell (Robert Urich), the stepson of her sister Mary (Cathryn Damon).
 Even though everyone tells Jessica about Chester's continual affairs, she does not believe them until she sees his philandering with her own eyes.
 While out to lunch with Mary, Jessica spots Chester necking with his secretary, Claire (Kathryn Reynolds).
 Heartbroken, Jessica sobs in her sister's arms.
 On later occasions, it becomes clear that Jess has always known on some level about Chester's affairs but never allowed herself to process the information.

 The wealthy Tate family employs a sarcastic butler/cook named Benson (Robert Guillaume).
 Benson clearly despises Chester, but has a soft spot for their son, Billy (Jimmy Baio).
-He also gets along with the Tates' daughter, Corinne (Diana Canova) as well as their mother, Jessica; but doesn't speak to the other daughter, Eunice (Jennifer Salt), although that later changed.
-Benson became a popular character and in 1979 left the Tates' employ to work for Jessica's cousin, Governor Gene Gatling, on the spin-off series, Benson, wherein his last name, DuBois, was revealed.
+He also gets along with the Tates' daughter Corinne (Diana Canova) as well as their mother, Jessica; but doesn't speak to the other daughter, Eunice (Jennifer Salt), although that later changed.
+Benson became a popular character and in 1979 left the Tates' employ to work for Jessica's cousin, Governor Gene Gatling, on the spin-off series Benson, wherein his last name, DuBois, was revealed.
 The Tates had to hire a new butler/cook named Saunders (Roscoe Lee Browne), whose attitude is similar to that of Benson, but has a more formal personality.

-Mary's family, the Campbells, are working-class, and as the series begins, her son Danny Dallas (Ted Wass), a product of her first marriage to Johnny Dallas, is a junior gangster-in-training.
+Mary's family, the Campbells, are working class, and as the series begins, her son Danny Dallas (Ted Wass), a product of her first marriage to Johnny Dallas, is a junior gangster-in-training.
 Danny is told to kill his stepfather, Burt Campbell (Richard Mulligan), Mary's current husband, who, Danny is told, murdered his father Johnny, who was also a mobster.
 It is later revealed that Danny's father was killed by Burt in self-defense.
 Danny refuses to kill Burt and goes on the run from the Mob in a variety of disguises.
-This eventually ends when Elaine Lefkowitz (played by Dinah Manoff in one of her earliest roles), the spoiled daughter of the Mob Boss (played by Sorrell Booke), falls in love with Danny and stops her father, who then tells Danny he will have to marry Elaine or he will kill him.
+This eventually ends when Elaine Lefkowitz (Dinah Manoff), the spoiled daughter of the Mob Boss (Sorrell Booke), falls in love with Danny and stops her father, who then tells Danny he will have to marry Elaine or he will kill him.
 In the fourth season, it is revealed that Chester is Danny's true father, the product of a secret affair between him and Mary before his marriage to Jessica.
-Mary's other son, Jodie (Billy Crystal, in an early role), is gay, having a secret affair with a famous professional football quarterback, and contemplating a sex-change operation.
+Mary's other son, Jodie (Billy Crystal, in an early role), is homosexual, having a secret affair with a famous professional football quarterback, and contemplating a sex-change operation.